wvdschel/number8/README.md

 	  |   |_____________________ STATE_DESTROY
 	  |_________________________ STATE_SURVIVE

-If both LD5 and LD6 are lit, the robot is in STATE_FLANK.
+If both LD5 and LD6 are lit, the robot is in `STATE_FLANK`.

 Component references
 --------------------